A Survey of Graph Unlearning: Discussion and Future Directions

 \subsection{Unlearning for Foundation Models}

 With the success of large language models (LLMs) \cite{zhao2023survey}, large-scale foundation models have been developed across various domains, including graphs \cite{mao2024graph,wang2024large}.
 These models typically follow a common paradigm of pre-training followed by fine-tuning.
 However, despite advancements in efficient unlearning algorithms, directly unlearning from the pre-trained model remains time-consuming due to its large size.
 This highlights the need to explore unlearning during the fine-tuning stage.
-Furthermore, retrieval-augmented generation (RAG) has been employed to enhance the performance of foundation models, but RAG relies on external datasets that might contain data a user seeks to remove.
+Retrieval-augmented generation (RAG) has been commonly employed to enhance the performance of foundation models, but RAG relies on external datasets that might contain data a user seeks to remove, as seen in Figure~\ref{fig:rag}.
 Many studies leverage knowledge graphs as the external data source \cite{he2024g, peng2024graph} due to the powerful representation capabilities of graphs, making the challenges of graph unlearning unavoidable in these graph-based RAG systems.
-Therefore, investigating unlearning within the RAG component, particularly in graph-based systems, rather than focusing solely on the foundation model, presents an intriguing research direction.
+More recently, a new LLM-inspired approach to finetune foundation graph model has been graph prompt tuning~\cite{gppt,fang2024universalprompttuninggraph}, where most of the model is frozen with the exception of a small subset of weights that directly modify the input graph itself---these weights are then updated to work with the target downstream task.
+This naturally creates the demand for adapting existing unlearning methods for LLMs~\cite{bhaila2024softpromptingunlearninglarge,chowdhury2025scalableexactmachineunlearning} to the graph setting, and analyzing whether existing pitfalls for LLMs~\cite{wei2025llms} persist to the graph foundation models, presents an intriguing research direction.